Emotional and mental health support for children and young people

 Strong Young Minds

-Strong Young Minds work with young people to address issues which can have a negative effect on their mental health and wellbeing - such as anxiety, depression, eating difficulties, self-harm, bullying, relationship breakdown, education and employment, low self-esteem, body image and loss.
+The Strong Young Minds programme is for all young people in Herefordshire.
+The programme works with young people to address issues which can have a negative effect on their mental health and wellbeing – things like anxiety, depression, eating difficulties, self-harm, bullying, relationship breakdown, education and employment, low self-esteem, body image and loss.

 Find out more about Strong Young Minds.